Frequently Asked Questions

 Can I access /dev and things like GPIO from the container?

-If you're application uses a single container, it will be run in privileged mode by default and will have access to hardware in the same way as a vanilla Linux system.
+If your fleet uses a single container, it will be run in privileged mode by default and will have access to hardware in the same way as a vanilla Linux system.

-For applications running multiple containers, you will either need to define services as privileged or use the
+For fleets running multiple containers, you will either need to define services as privileged or use the

 devices settings in the